Building a classroom community sometimes becomes the last priority, with many items on a teacher’s daily to-do list.

 Teachers might also choose to have students write fun facts about themselves on note cards and pass them around.
 Then other students have to guess who the card is about.

-Various games give students a voice in the classroom and help students get to know each other.
-Even if teachers can only do an activity like this once a week or once a month, they will surely see the positive effects on the vibe of the overall classroom community.
+Various games give students a voice in the classroom and help them get to know each other.
+Even if teachers can only do an activity like this once a week or once a month, they will surely see the positive effects on the relationships of the overall classroom community.